giotto-ai/pipeline-tools/README.md

 ## Introduction

 The field of machine learning is constantly evolving, with increasingly sophisticated models and ever-expanding datasets.
-Significant challenges can arise for professionals in the field, especially when it comes to training models that are too large to fit into the memory of a single GPU.
+Professionals in the field can face significant challenges, especially when it comes to training models that are too large to fit into the memory of a single GPU.

-In this context, a tool has been developed to distribute a PyTorch machine learning model across multiple GPUs without altering the training process.
-The PyTorch model description is taken as input, each layer is interpreted independently, and the model is rewritten to handle the operations interdependencies.
-The result is a new model that can be automatically distributed (creating a pileline) across multiple GPUs that does not affects the results quality.
+In this context, developers have created a tool for distributing a PyTorch machine learning model across multiple GPUs without altering the training process.
+The tool takes the PyTorch model description as input, interprets each layer independently, and rewrites the model to handle the operations' interdependencies.
+The result is a new model that can be automatically distributed (creating a pipeline) across multiple GPUs without affecting the quality of the results.

-In the following, this tool will be presented in detail, along with the benefits it can provide to machine learning professionals seeking to train large and complex models.
+In the following, we will present this tool in detail, along with the benefits it can offer to machine learning professionals seeking to train large and complex models

 ## How it works

 ### First step

-To run the tool, you have to provide some parameters:
+To run the tool, you need to provide some parameters:

-- Number of GPUs: If the user does not specify the number of GPUs to use, the tool will automatically detect the available GPUs on the machine running the command.
+- Number of GPUs: If the user doesn't specify the number of GPUs to use, the tool will automatically detect the available GPUs on the machine running the command.
 In this case, the model will be trained using all detected GPUs to improve performance.
-- PyTorch Model: The user must provide a PyTorch model that only uses functions and modules coming from the PyTorch API.
+- PyTorch Model: The user must provide a PyTorch model that only uses functions and modules from the PyTorch API.
 In other words, the model should not incorporate custom functions unknown to the PyTorch API.
-However, it is entirely possible to create custom layers using combinations of functions (always from the PyTorch API).
+However, you can create custom layers using combinations of functions (always from the PyTorch API).
-- Shapes of the input and output: This will be needed to profile [memory usage](#model-splitting).
+- Shapes of the input and output: You will need to provide these to profile[memory usage](#model-splitting).
-- Data type that will be passed in the model, for example float.
+- Data type that will be passed into the model, for example, float.

-The first step is adding the following imports in your project:
+The first step is to add the following imports to your project:

 ```python
 from torch.distributed.pipeline.sync import Pipe